 Mechanical breakdown insurance

-Mechanical Breakdown Insurance (MBI) is an optional coverage that pays for repair costs or replacement parts if your vehicle experiences a mechanical failure, even if it is unrelated to an accident, theft, or other external damage.
+Mechanical Breakdown Insurance (MBI) is an optional coverage that pays for repair costs or replacement parts if your vehicle experiences a mechanical failure.
+This coverage still pays out even if its unrelated to an accident, theft, or other damages.

-Standard policies cover damage caused by collisions or external events like fire, weather, or vandalism, but MBI covers internal mechanical failures of engine components, transmissions, electrical systems, and more.
+Standard policies cover damage caused by collisions or events like fire, weather, or vandalism.
+MBI covers internal mechanical failures of engine components, transmissions, electrical systems, and other car parts.

 Custom Parts and Equipment value coverage

-Custom Parts and Equipment Value Coverage is an optional auto insurance add-on that covers aftermarket modifications, enhancements, and accessories installed in your vehicle.
+Custom Parts and Equipment Value Coverage is an optional auto insurance add-on that covers aftermarket modifications to your vehicle.

-Standard auto insurance policies don’t cover custom upgrades beyond factory-installed features, so CPE coverage is necessary for drivers who have invested in customizations.
+Standard auto insurance policies don’t cover custom upgrades beyond factory installed features.
+CPE coverage is necessary for drivers who have spent a substantial amount of money on car modifications.

 Mexico Car Insurance

-Mexico car insurance is a specific type of auto insurance policy required for drivers who plan to operate their vehicle in Mexico, as most U.S. and Canadian car insurance policies are not valid there.
+Mexico car insurance is a specific type of auto insurance policy required for drivers who plan to drive their vehicle in Mexico.
+Most U.S. and Canadian car insurance policies are not valid in Mexico.

-It provides liability coverage for damages and injuries to third parties, as well as optional comprehensive and collision coverage to meet legal coverage requirements and protect against potential financial losses while driving in Mexico.
+It provides liability coverage for damages and injuries to third parties.
+You can also buy optional comprehensive and collision coverage to protect your car if your involved in an accident while driving in Mexico.

 Driveaway Insurance

-Driveaway Insurance is a short-term auto insurance policy that provides temporary car insurance coverage for a vehicle from the time of purchase until you get a long-term insurance policy.
+Driveaway Insurance is a short-term auto insurance policy that provides temporary car insurance coverage for a vehicle.
+Usually this is from the time of purchase until you get a long term insurance policy.
 This coverage usually lasts a few days to a month and ensures you’re legally insured while driving your new car.

 Classic Car Insurance

 Classic Car Insurance is a specialized type of auto insurance for classic, antique, and collector vehicles.
 Standard auto insurance insures cars based on their depreciated market value.
-Still, classic car insurance insures the vehicle for its agreed or appraised value, the value it’s worth as a collectible asset.
+Classic car insurance insures the vehicle for its agreed or appraised value, the value it’s worth as a collectible car.

-This coverage is for vehicles 10 to 25 years old (depending on the insurer) and well-maintained, restored, or preserved.
-Policies are for limited-use vehicles, meaning the car can’t be a daily driver but instead used for car shows, parades, exhibitions, and occasional driving.
+This coverage is for vehicles 10 to 25 years old and well maintained, restored, or preserved in a garage.
+Policies are for limited use vehicles.
+The car can’t be a daily driver, it can only be used for car shows, exhibitions, and occasional driving.

 Commercial Auto Insurance

-Commercial Auto Insurance covers business-use vehicles, so you’re protected from accidents, damages, and liability risks that come with running a business.
-Unlike personal auto insurance, which is for individual drivers, commercial auto insurance is for business-owned or business-used vehicles, covering everything from company cars and delivery vans to contractor trucks and rideshare vehicles.
+Commercial Auto Insurance covers business vehicles, so you’re protected from accidents, damages, and liability risks that come with running a business.
+Unlike personal auto insurance, commercial auto insurance is for business owned or business used vehicles.
+It can cover everything from company cars and delivery vans to contractor trucks or rideshare vehicles.

 Find the Right Type of Car Insurance for You